 It is possible to build a comfortable, healthy, efficient home from materials that have a lighter impact on the environment without sacrificing amenities or style.

-In fact, a well-designed home can offer additional convenience, such as day-lit rooms that need no extra lighting during the day, or appliances that work faster and better.
+Building a home from materials that have a lighter impact on the environment does not mean sacrificing amenities or style.
+In fact, a well-designed sustainable home can offer additional convenience, such as day-lit rooms that need no extra lighting during the day, or appliances that work faster and better.
 They can offer simple advantages such as physical comfort due to fewer drafts, more even humidity, and more stable temperatures.
 They also offer less tangible results such as greater peacefulness, due to better sound insulation and quieter mechanical systems, and a deeper sense of well-being knowing that your immediate environment is less toxic and that your surrounding environment is less impacted.

 One part of a house system is the wall.
 We have found that the plastered straw bale wall system creates a fantastic wall.
 It is great insulation, fire safe, durable, good sound insulation, and safe in an earthquake.
 It also provides unlimited aesthetic possibilities, such as deep window seats and graceful arches.